-Bigg Boss 13: Bipasha Basu & Yuvika Chaudhary Support Aarti Singh After She Suffers Panic Attack
+Bigg Boss 13: Bipasha Basu And Yuvika Chaudhary Support Aarti Singh After She Suffers Panic Attack

 Krushna Abhishek Is Upset Seeing His Sister Cry

 Aarti's brother Krushna Abhishek too was upset seeing his sister cry.
-He shared a picture snapped with Aarti and captioned it, "This time really sad and unhappy to see u crying and panacking in the big boss house.
+He shared a picture snapped with the actress and captioned it, "This time really sad and unhappy to see u crying and panacking in the big boss house.
 Really want to cum inn and see u it's been really long.
 Guys pls support Arti need ur support and blessings."

 Fan Tweets: @TeamArtiSingh